 THE KING OR STRIDER is the king who lost all and has to be restored to his rightful heritage.
-He is also the messenger between the conscious and unconscious aspects of a woman’s personality, and in THE ZEBRA-FISH, he is the sangoma at the edge of the water who has the vision that has to be conveyed to the conscious personality.
+In THE ZEBRA-FISH, he is the sangoma at the edge of the water who has the vision that has to be conveyed to the conscious personality.

 THE MULBERRY WOMAN is born from the tree, from her ear, for I am born through hearing myself.
 Yet, she is also the tree.
 She goes down into the underworld, she suffers it through, and brings new growth with the new spring.
 She goes up and down, restoring the lost connection between above and below, overbridging the divide.